patricioconti/HardwareStock/README.md

 The data is stored in a local database using Room.

-Navigation was implmented using Navigation component.
+Navigation was implemented using Navigation component.

-There's an overflow menu in the tool bar for settings that navigates to a Settings Fragment.
+There's an overflow menu in the tool bar that navigates to a Settings Fragment.

 On Settings Fragment the user can enable or disable reminder notifications.
 This data is stored using PreferenceDataStore (Coroutines and Flow).